 Manifestation of several lymph node regions or organs on both sides of the diaphragm

-The following letters are used for further description of the disease, they are apppended after above mentioned roman number:
+The following letters are used for further description of the disease and are apppended after above mentioned roman numbers of appropriate stage:

 - A – absence of constitutional symptoms

 - E – extranodal manifestation (such as testes or kidneys)

 - X – large tumor mass with >10 cm maximum diameter in adults

 Signs and Symptoms of Renal Lymphoma